Performance Analysis of Finite Blocklength Transmissions Over Wiretap Fading Channels: An Average Information Leakage Perspective: Conclusion and Future works

 \section{Conclusion and Future works}

-This study has explored the secrecy performance of FBL transmissions in terms of AIL for a multi-antenna wiretap communication system without Eve's instantaneous CSI.
+This study has explored the secrecy performance of FBL transmissions in terms of AIL for a multi-antenna wiretap communication system in the absence of Eve's instantaneous CSI.
 In particular, we have unveiled the relationship between the AIL in the FBL regime and the SOP for the IBL case and found that the latter is the saddle-point approximation of the former for a specific redundancy rate.
-We have further evaluated the AIL of the system with arbitrary signaling and fading channels and performed case studies to holistically investigate the impact of key system parameters on the AIL performance.
+We have further evaluated the AIL of the system with arbitrary precoding and fading channels and performed case studies to holistically investigate the impact of key system parameters on the AIL performance.
 Our findings suggest that increasing blocklength reduces the system AIL and sacrificing a small level of secrecy can lead to large gains in reliability.
-We have also formulated and solved an AST optimization problem in terms of both blocklnegth and power allocation, obtaining important insights into the practical design of PLS with FBL transmissions.
+In this sense, AIL can be considered to be a measure of quality of security (QoSec) to be traded off with other measures of transmission quality \cite{chorti2022context}.
+We have also formulated and solved an AST optimization problem in terms of both blocklength and power allocation, obtaining important insights into the practical design of PLS with FBL transmissions.
 Future research will involve an exploration of the implications of FBL communication in meeting AIL requirements under imperfect CSI, while leveraging advanced optimization techniques such as deep reinforcement learning to enhance the efficiency of complex system designs.